Low carbon heating is the future

 What makes Herschel Infrared heating low carbon heating?

-If you are able to add your own on-site generation, such as solar PV, with the right system you will be able to self use some of your electricity generated to offset your energy bill.
+If you can add your own on-site generation, such as solar PV, with the right system you will be able to self use some of your electricity generated to offset your energy bill.

-Fitting solar panels to your roof fixes the cost of electricity at 8-12p for the next 25 years, already cheaper than the grid.
-Both infrared and solar are relatively simple to design and install, have ultra-low maintenance requirements (infrared is solid state with no moving parts so zero maintenance) and enjoy a long operational life.
+Fitting solar panels to your roof fixes the cost of electricity at 11c to 16c for the next 25 years, already cheaper than the grid.
+Both infrared and solar are relatively simple to design and install, have ultra-low maintenance requirements (infrared is a solid-state with no moving parts so zero maintenance), and enjoy a long operational life.

 Register for Herschel Updates and receive our whitepaper on How Herschel Infrared Integrates with Solar PV and renewables.